Relaxation techniques for Facial Feminization Patients

-I am Marina Rodríguez, psychologist and postop care coordinator for Facialteam.
-Below I will share a few relaxation techniques which can be practiced before and after facial feminization surgery to alleviate sensations of anxiety which commonly arise during this emotional step in your transition.
+Relaxation techniques can be of great aid for FFS patients both before and after facial feminization surgery.
+These relaxing exercises help to alleviate sensations of anxiety which commonly arise during this emotional step in your transition.

 Relaxation techniques to reach our goal